Analog Man Vintage guitar effects

 Here is a chart I made up that shows how the battery drains over time if the pedal is left plugged in.
 Battery Drain Chart The battery used was a cheap heavy-duty (non alkaline) battery from the dollar store.
 An alkaline would last MUCH longer.
 It looks like the battery is fine for about 8 days or so.
 After 16 days, it will still work but then goes downhill FAST!

-David Gilmour got two more of our Sunface Pedals for his ON AN ISLAND tour in 2006.
+David Gilmour got another pair of our Sunface Pedals for his ON AN ISLAND tour in 2006.
 The bass player, Guy Pratt, was using the BC108 silicon on his bass.
 Here is more info and pictures .
+I heard from an Italian customer that Gilmour had TWO (?!)
+Sun Face pedals on the side of his board at the Venice gig in 2006 and used one on Comfortably Numb.

 Jon Butcher sent me such an amazing email about his sunface that I put it on it's own page.
 Also see his sound sample above.